uyuni-project/uyuni/testsuite/README.md

 - [https://build.opensuse.org/project/show/systemsmanagement:Uyuni:Test-Packages:Pool](https://build.opensuse.org/project/show/systemsmanagement:Uyuni:Test-Packages:Pool):
 packages which must be installed on the client systems already;
 - [https://build.opensuse.org/project/show/systemsmanagement:Uyuni:Test-Packages:Updates](https://build.opensuse.org/project/show/systemsmanagement:Uyuni:Test-Packages:Updates):
-packages for `Test-Channel-x86_64` and `Test-Channel-Deb-AMD64` channels.
+packages for `Test-Base-Channel-x86_64` and `Fake-Base-Channel-Debian-like` channels.

 ## Type of provided packages

 - Normal dummy packages: `andromeda-dummy`, `hoag-dummy`, `orion-dummy`, `milkyway-dummy`, etc.
 - Wrong encoding of RPM attributes: `blackhole-dummy`.
-This package should be successfully imported and you will see it available as part of the `Test-Channel-x86_64` if reposync handled the encoding correctly.
+This package should be successfully imported and you will see it available as part of the `Test-Base-Channel-x86_64` if reposync handled the encoding correctly.